green-coding-solutions/cloud-energy/README.md

     + Cleaned and enriched version is then in `./data/spec_data_cleaned.csv`

-The EDA is currently only on Kaggle, where you can see how we selected the subset of the available variables and their interaction on Kaggle: TODO
+The EDA is currently only on Kaggle, where you can see how we selected the subset of the available variables and their interaction in our [Kaggle notebook](https://www.kaggle.com/arne3000/specpower-eda)

 ## Installation
 ```